-- 1. Filtration

-- 2. Disinfection through chlorination

-- 3. Fluoridation (mandated by the State of Connecticut Department of Public Health to help prevent tooth decay)
+- 2. Disinfection through chlorination - 3.
+Fluoridation (mandated by the State of Connecticut Department of Public Health to help prevent tooth decay)

-- 4. pH adjustment of all treated water

-- Corrosion control for distribution system piping and household plumbing

 CROSS CONNECTION

 The State of Connecticut and MDC Ordinances require that the MDC conduct periodic inspections of properties for cross connection situations.
 A cross connection is an actual or potential connection between a public water system and any other source or system through which it is possible to introduce any contamination or polluting agent.
 The regulations require that commercial, industrial and residential structures maintain one or more cross connection control devices if there is a possibility of a "toxic or objectionable substance" being used at, in or outside the structure.
 State of Connecticut cross connection regulations require that the homeowner notify the MDC and obtain its approval of the plans prior to the installation of any of the previously mentioned installations.